tmkaplan94/Elucidate/README.md

 # Elucidate
 This game is tested for 2 players, but it can hold more!

+Quick Notes:
+    The game has networked multiplayer, not local.
+To test the networked multiplayer start the application multiple times on your computer then switch between windows.
+The game can be played single player, but the win conditions are different since it is meant to be player vs. player.

 CREATING A LOBBY:
-    When starting a game, fill in the lobby name, leaving it empty will also count as a lobby.
-Then simply click create and you will be loaded into your lobby, assuming the lobby name isn't already taken.
+    When starting a game, fill in the lobby name.
+Then simply click create and you will be loaded into the game, assuming the lobby name isn't already taken.
+Note, that the game starts immediately since there is no actual lobby yet. other players can join your game however.

 JOINING A LOBBY:
     When trying to join a lobby, fill in the lobby name and